 “I know,” he breathed, his arm tightening automatically around my waist.
 “You know how much I wish it was enough.”

 The last chapter features a very happy Alice being given semi-free reign to plan the wedding.
 Then there’s an epilogue from Jacob’s perspective.
-One of the other wolves is ragging on him, his moping is a real drain on the pack-mind, and tells him to give up Bella.
+One of the other wolves is complaining that his moping is a real drain on the pack-mind; she tells him to give up Bella.
 Also, she mentions that Bella might die since the whole vampirification process is sketch.
-Jacob gets ticked and runs off as a wolf, taking pleasure in shedding his human identity and woes.
+Jacob gets angry and runs off as a wolf, taking pleasure in shedding his human identity and woes.

 And we’re through.
 One more to go!